4 Key Competencies Needed to be A Successful Project

 In the Czech Republic, in particular, the findings of the pulse-of-the-professional report have a high level of relevance.
 In this way, the respondents state that every tenth project was a waste of budget from their point of view and that 14 percent of the projects are considered failed as a whole.
 This value is twice as high in global comparison as it is in the Czech Republic.

-The value of all projects that are successful is also almost 5 percent below the global average of 67 percent in the Czech Republic.
-After all, the work of the project managers working in the Czech Republic with the pan -European comparison: Here, too, project experts state that around 67 percent of all projects achieve their goal.
+The value of all successful projects is also almost 5 percent below the global average of 67 percent in the Czech Republic.
+After all, the work of the project managers working in the Czech Republic with the pan-European comparison: Here, too, project experts state that around 67 percent of all projects achieve their goal.

 In the Czech Republic, according to the Project Management Institute (PMI), this is even 42 percent.
 This adjusts almost every second project during its implementation.
 These findings are reinforced by the fact that financial compromises must also be made in every third project, while this is only globally every fifth project or in European comparison only every fourth project.